Interview Query

 1. Undergraduate degree - Most employers require at least a bachelor’s degree.
 In particular, fields like mathematics, finance, marketing, accounting, and statistics have the greatest overlap with pricing analytics.
 Social science degrees, particularly in psychology, may also be applicable (as long as you’ve taken the time to develop the necessary technical and coding skills).

 3. Gain experience - Internships are one of the best ways to gain practical experience.
 Marketing, finance, and analytics internships can all help you prepare for your first job in the field and practice key technical skills.
-You don’t necessarily have to intern as a pricing analyst; instead, use internships to gain real-world experience and build your resume.
+You don’t necessarily have to intern as a pricing analyst; instead, you can use internships to gain real-world experience and build your resume.

-You may want to also consider a master’s degree.
+You may also want to consider a master’s degree.
 This is especially important if you’re making a dramatic career change.
 A Master of Business Administration (MBA) offers the most opportunities for employment in pricing analytics, but pursuing degrees in statistics, finance, accounting, or marketing will also make you competitive.

 Demand for Pricing Analysts